37-ecat Product Catalog

 In mid-February 2023, the European Chemicals Agency ECHA published a proposal prepared by five EU member states to regulate the substance class of per- and polyfluoroalkyl substances (PFAS), which is intended to largely restrict the placing on the market, manufacture, use and import of PFAS.

-The approximately 10,000 per- and polyfluorinated alkyl compounds (PFAS) affected by the forthcoming EU regulation can be divided into two groups: the low molecular weight per- and polyfluoroalkyl substances (small molecules) and the polymers (large molecules).
+The approximately 10,000 per- and polyfluorinated alkyl compounds (PFAS) affected by the forthcoming EU regulation can be divided into two groups: the low molecular weight per- and polyfluoroalkyl substances (small molecules) and the fluoropolymers (large molecules).

-Polymers include, for example, thermoplastics such as PTFE, PVDF, FEP and rubbers FKM, FFKM and FVMQ.
+Fluoropolymers include, for example, thermoplastics such as PTFE, PVDF, FEP and rubbers FKM, FFKM and FVMQ.
 Freudenberg Sealing Technologies does not manufacture these itself but we use them - mainly PTFE and FKM - as base materials for some of our sealing materials.

 • Are there PFAS-free alternatives to the affected materials used by Freudenberg Sealing Technologies?
 66-plus 67-minus